f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 * **Hybrid** is a mixture of the above.

-Since the accuracy of autocompletion is extremely important for me, I always try to use compiler-based tools.
+Since the accuracy of autocompletion is extremely important for me, I always prefer using compiler-based tools.

 ## Clangd